DigiPlus: History

 In 2014, LRWC fully acquired e-games operator Total Gamezone Extreme Inc. (TGXI) which was operating 45 e-games branches at the time.

 By 2016, ABLE's bingo network has grown to 134 bingo parlors.
 But Philippine Amusement and Gaming Corporation (PAGCOR) ordered closure ABLE and TGXI's 53 gambling outlets due to violations of provisions mandating such sites to be more than 200 m away from school and churches.
 PAGCOR later allowed them to continue operations granting exemption on outlets located inside shopping malls.

 Taking advantage of the COVID-19 pandemic, the LRWC launched Bingo Plus in January 2022 allowing potential players to play livestreamed bingo.
 It replaced Bingo Bonanza.
 The company received an Online Traditional Bingo (OTB) license from PAGCOR within the same year.

 In February 2023, DigiPlus Interactive (DigiPlus) adopted its current name.

 DigiPlus, a Philippine Stock Exchange-listed company, acknowledged the steep fall of its stock prices in July 2025 due to growing calls for stricter regulation or outright ban of online gambling in the Congress.

-They are set to enter the Brazil market in September 2025.
+DigiPlus enter the Brazil market in September 2025.